alphaville76/webradio/README.md

 # webradio
-a simple bash based webradio mainly for Raspberri Pi
+A simple bash based webradio mainly for Raspberri Pi